 Cuesta College plans to create an expanded program for Hispanic students interested in becoming K-12 teachers after the school was awarded a $2.5 million grant from the U.S. Department of Education, a move aimed at improving diversity among California teachers.

-Cuesta is designated as a Hispanic Serving Institution, and was the only community college in California to receive the grant.
+Cuesta is designated as a Hispanic Serving Institution, and was one of a handful of community colleges in California to receive the grant.

 More than a third of Cuesta College’s student population is Hispanic; an HSI designation requires total Hispanic enrollment of at least 25 percent.